kdelwat/PersonalSite/content/projects/ngujari.md

 ---
-title: "Ngujari"
+title: Ngujari
-date: 2016-09-06T21:04:59+11:00
+date: 2016-09-06 21:04:59 +1100
-description: "An interactive site which outlines the grammar of the invented Ngujari language."
+description: An interactive site which outlines the grammar of the invented Ngujari language.

 ---
 *Available on the [Web](http://ngujari.cadelwatson.com) and [GitHub](https://github.com/kdelwat/ngujarigrammar)*

 The hobby of "conlanging" involves designing languages for fictional speakers.